-The Association is privileged to have seven Honorary Members, President Mary McAleese, the Honorable Mr Justice Aindrias Ó Caoimh, the Honorable Mr Justice Bryan McMahon, Professor Desmond Greer, Professor Kevin Boyle, Professor Bruce Carolan and Frank Watters.
+The Association is privileged to have eight Honorary Members: Professor Kevin Boyle, Bruce Carolan, Professor Brice Dickson, President Mary McAleese, the Honorable Mr Justice Bryan McMahon, the Honorable Mr Justice Aindrias Ó Caoimh, Professor Desmond Greer and Frank Watters.

 Mr Justice Aindrias Ó Caoimh

 Aindrias Ó Caoimh was awarded a Bachelor in Civil Law from National University of Ireland (UCD ) in 1971 and was called to the bar in 1972.
 A lecturer in European Law at the King’s Inns, Dublin, he took silk in 1994 and was a representative of Ireland on many occasions before the Court of Justice of the European Communities.
-He was appointed to the High Court bench in 1999 and has been a Judge at the European Court of Justice since 13 October 2004.
-He is a Vice-President of the Irish Society of European Law, as well as a member of the International Law Association (Irish Branch), and director of the Irish Centre for European Law.
-He also gives courses to Master’s degree students at the University of Luxembourg.
+He was appointed to the High Court bench in 1999 and has been a Judge at the Court of Justice of the European Union since 13 October 2004.
+He is a Vice-President of the Irish Society of European Law, as well as a member of the International Law Association (Irish Branch), and a member of the board of the Irish Centre for European Law.
+He also delivers courses to Master’s degree students at the University of Luxembourg.

 President Mary McAleese